alphagov/govuk-frontend/docs/contributing/tasks.md

 ## Review app only

-After building the project with `npm run build` the Express.js review app can be started with `npm start --workspace govuk-frontend-review`.
+After building the project with `npm run build` the Express.js review app can be started with `npm start --workspace @govuk-frontend/review`.
 This prevents the Gulp tasks triggered by `npm start` from running.